facefusion/facefusion/README.md

 frame extraction:
   --trim-frame-start TRIM_FRAME_START                                                                                specify the start frame for extraction
   --trim-frame-end TRIM_FRAME_END                                                                                    specify the end frame for extraction
-  --temp-frame-format {jpg,png}                                                                                      specify the image format used for frame extraction
+  --temp-frame-format {jpg,png,bmp}                                                                                  specify the image format used for frame extraction
   --temp-frame-quality [0-100]                                                                                       specify the image quality used for frame extraction
   --keep-temp                                                                                                        retain temporary frames after processing